 For information about the upcoming Westminster Phab week, click here.

 The aim of this annual residential week is to create opportunities for children and adults of all abilities to enjoy life together.
-A team of approximately 10 of Westminster’s teaching staff oversee the week and attendee numbers are equally balanced between our guests from the PHAB programme and our hosting pupils, most of whom are in the Sixth Form.
+A team of approximately 10 Westminster staff oversee the week and attendee numbers are equally balanced between our guests from the Phab programme and our hosting pupils, most of whom are in the Sixth Form.
 This mix helps to ensure more balanced and positive integration and also helps to provide suitable care and attention for all participants.

-The PHAB holiday is another area of our community outreach that we engage with financially as well as practically.
-Thanks to our pupils’ amazing fundraising efforts throughout the school year we are able to offer the whole week completely free of charge.
+The Phab week is another area of our community outreach that we engage with financially as well as practically.
+Thanks to our pupils’ amazing fundraising efforts throughout the school year, we are able to offer the whole week completely free of charge.
 This is vital in ensuring that a wide range of people are included and able to benefit.